CTF-NFHackathon-2020/nf_model/README.md

 used together, with the engagement of the scientific community (Figure).
-Findings from new publications are used to extend the Neurofibromatosis literature-derived model (left), and are checked against the manually curated Ras model, which is intended to represent the best current mechanistic understanding of domain experts.
-If the the new finding can be explained by the current mechanistic model, it can be seen as an extension of existing knowledge.
+Findings from new publications are used to extend the Neurofibromatosis literature-derived model (left), and are checked against the manually curated Ras model (right), which is intended to represent the best current mechanistic understanding of domain experts.
+If the new finding can be explained by the current mechanistic model, it can be seen as an extension of existing knowledge.
 If it cannot be explained by the model, but the underlying causal explanation is well-understood, this drives the extension of the curated model.